-- feel the conditions applied to your certificate are unduly harsh
+- feel the conditions applied to your certificate are harsh

-- believe the medical standard has been incorrectly applied to your case
+- believe we incorrectly applied a medical standard to your case

-If you disagree with a decision made, you can request that your certification be reconsidered using an established process.
-This applies to complaints about decisions on:
+If you disagree with a decision, you can request that we reconsider your certification.
+This applies if we have:

 Reconsideration is a formal process of decision making led by a doctor who is different to the one who made the initial decision.
-As part of the reconsideration process, we submit your case to a special panel of doctors who will reconsider the request.
-The panel will reconsider the request, especially if only 1 CASA doctor made the initial decision.
+As part of this process, we submit your case to a special panel of doctors who will reconsider the request.
+The panel will review your case especially if there was only one CASA doctor who made the initial decision.

-An external consultant will be asked to provide expert advice if the original decision had formerly been referred to CASA’s Complex Case Management panel.
+We also ask an external consultant to provide expert advice if the original decision was formerly referred to CASA’s Complex Case Management panel.

-It's important to note that reconsideration of the decision that has been made has a time limit.
-We must receive it within 21 days of your notification of the original decision.
-It also requires a $150 processing fee.
+It's important to note that you must request a reconsideration within 21 days of the date you were notified of the decision.
+It also has a $150 processing fee.
 This covers the cost of your review.

-The assessment period for a reconsideration period is 10 to 12 weeks.
-This allows us and the panel to seek external opinions, if required.
+The assessment period for a reconsideration is 10 to 12 weeks.
+This allows us to seek external opinions, if required.

 You can find more information about reconsideration in the Civil Aviation Safety Regulations (CASR) Part 67.190.

-You must complete a request for reconsideration online in our Medical Records System (MRS).
+You must complete a request for reconsideration online in our Medical Records System (MRS) now inside myCASA .

 Submit a new application